-If you live in a co-op, you know how convenient it is to call the super when you need something fixed.
+If you live in an apartment building, you know how convenient it is to call the super when you need something fixed.
 In a townhouse, it's a bit more complicated.

-A townhouse, with its promise of privacy and space, has been a hot commodity during the pandemic.
-Brokers in Brooklyn say a lot of brownstone sales activity is being driven by Manhattanites looking for houses with dedicated office and dining space so they can really spread out now that we're all spending so much time at home.
+A townhouse, with abundant privacy and space, has been a hot commodity during the pandemic.
+Brokers in Brooklyn say a lot of brownstone sales activity is being driven by Manhattanites looking for houses with dedicated office and dining space so they can really spread out for working from home.
 However, one of the downsides of owning a townhouse is that it's all on you when something goes wrong.

 That has many new owners at a loss when the dishwasher backs up or the hot water tank fails.
 You'll also be responsible for snow removal—and you're also liable if someone slips and falls in front of your house—and you need to be familiar with garbage and recycling collection schedules.